 Over recent months substantial work has been undertaken to identify the estimated additional costs of Covid-19.
-While there remains uncertainty around Covid-19 implications going forward, an update to Council Executive on 26 May forecast an additional net cost resulting of £6.9 million.
+While there remains uncertainty around Covid-19 implications going forward, an update to Council Executive on 18 August 2020 forecast a revenue budget overspend of £4.334 million taking account of additional Covid-19 costs and additional Scottish Government funding received to date.
 This position will continue to be closely monitored during 2020/21 with further updates provided to Council Executive as part of the overall monitoring arrangements in place.